GenAI Case Study

 01

-A pan-European insurance group — operating across multiple EU member states with millions of policyholders, thousands of employees, and complex operations spanning life, property & casualty, health, and commercial lines — was embarking on its first large-scale generative AI initiative.
-The project aimed to deploy GPT-driven automation for claims analysis, underwriting support, and policy servicing, with the potential to transform both operational efficiency and customer experience.
+A pan-European insurance group operating across multiple EU member states with millions of policyholders, thousands of employees, and complex operations spanning life, property & casualty, health, and commercial lines was embarking on its first large-scale generative AI initiative.
+The project aimed to deploy GPT-driven automation for claims analysis, underwriting support, and policy servicing.

 The insurer engaged a consulting firm to develop the custom AI solution.
-However, when the Statement of Work (SOW) and commercial terms arrived, the scope was broad and unbounded, costs were inflated with non-essential components, payment milestones weren't tied to concrete deliverables, and — most critically — the contract failed to protect the insurer's intellectual property and data rights over the custom-trained AI models.
+When the Statement of Work (SOW) and commercial terms arrived, the scope was broad and unbounded, costs were inflated with non-essential components, payment milestones were not tied to concrete deliverables, and the contract failed to protect the insurer’s intellectual property and data rights over the custom-trained AI models.

 By engaging Redress Compliance for an OpenAI Consulting Engagement Review & Redlining, the insurer achieved a 30% reduction in project costs, a completely restructured SOW with milestone-based payments, and full IP ownership of all AI models, code, and outputs developed during the engagement.